Looking for the fast answer? Check out our FAQ on "How often to change the air filter".

-Occassionally we’re asked what is the best thing that Kansas City area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
+Sometimes we’re asked what is the best thing that Kansas City area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their seasonal tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is critical to the ideal operation of your HVAC system, as well as your home's air quality.
 Studies show that indoor air pollution is in the top five environmental health risks?
-We know it's the last thing on your mind, but this is really important stuff.
-Changing the air filters is not all that hard for most Kansas City homeowners, but there are typically two challenges to actually accomplishing this task:
+It’s not thought of often, but it is extremely important to consider.
+Changing the air filters is not difficult for most Kansas City homeowners, but there are typically two obstacles to actually accomplishing this task:

 - Determining just how often to swap out your furnace or air conditioner filter.